toasting friendship eggplant ricotta rigatoni, veal prosciutto and sage, spinach with garlic, torta caprese

 Prepare the pasta, slowly reheat the spinach- add a few tablespoons water or chicken broth to assure it does not burn

-Begin to reheat the veal sauce
+Begin to reheat the veal sauce over very low simmer

 Light candles and put out water